yztulk/asterisk-config/README.md

 - Test audio quality with full VPN configuration
 - Send voicemail emails
 - Install Asterisk on a Raspberry Pi 3
-- Install screen sharing software so dad and I can share screens
+- Install VNC so dad and I can share screens
 - Connect local (Raspberry) with external Asterisk server (through IAX)
 - Internal calls should be routed through local Raspberry
 - Install Asterisk on server in Frankfurt